CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Toolbar.md

 To avoid accidental repositioning, you can lock their positions in [](General.md) in [](Settings.md).

-If you want to declutter your screen, you can move the activation buttons of multiple mods - including TM:PE - in to the [Unified UI](Unified-UI.md) panel.
+If you want to declutter your screen, you can move the activation buttons of multiple mods — including TM:PE — in to the [Unified UI](Unified-UI.md) panel.

 ## Persistent Overlays

-Most tools have an accompanying persistent summary overlay which visualies customisations of that tool on the map.
+Most tools have an accompanying persistent summary overlay which visualizes customizations of that tool on the map.
 The persistent overlays will be visible whenever the Toolbar is visible, regardless of which tool is active.

-You can enable persistent overlays in [Overlays](Overlays.md) in [](Settings.md) and set their transparency in [](General.md) in [](Settings.md).
+You can enable persistent overlays in [](Overlays.md) [](Settings.md) and set their transparency in [](General.md) in [](Settings.md).

 Note that while a tool is active, it will often replace the persistent summary overlay with a more detailed overlay that